Comparisons

 3. Bob and Brad Air 2 — Best Budget Professional-Grade

-Bob and Brad (the popular physical therapy YouTube channel) designed the Air 2 for clinical use, which is reflected in specs that compete with devices at 3x the price.
-16mm amplitude, quiet brushless motor (~45 dB), 6-speed settings, Qi wireless charging charging case included.
-The 6-hour battery life is exceptional.
+Bob and Brad (the popular physical-therapist YouTube channel) designed the Air 2 with clinical use in mind, and it shows in specs that punch well above its price.
+A 16mm amplitude, a quiet brushless motor (~45 dB), six speed settings, and a charging case are all included, and the roughly 6-hour battery life is exceptional.

 Best for: Budget-conscious buyers who want professional-depth percussion without premium pricing.